mattpolzin/swift-test-codecov/README.md

   -v, --minimum <minimum-coverage>
                           The minimum coverage allowed.
 A value between 0 and 100.
 Coverage below the minimum will result in exit code 1. (default: 0)
   --explain-failure/--no-explain-failure
-                          Determines whether a message will be displayed if the minimum coverage threshold was not met. (default: true)
+                          Determines whether a message will be displayed if the minimum coverage threshold was not met.
+(The `json` print-format will never display messages and will always be parsable
+                          JSON.) (default: true)
   -p, --print-format <print-format>
                           Set the print format.
 One of minimal, numeric, table, json (default: minimal) -s, --sort <sort>       Set the sort order for the coverage table.
 One of filename, +cov, -cov (default: filename)